-When an employee is reclassified as the result of the implementation of a new classification with a higher grade, the employee's step or rate of pay shall be determined by a six (6) percent adjustment per grade increase, not to exceed the maximum of the pay grade.
+When an employee is reclassified as the result of the implementation of a new classification with a higher grade, the employee's step or rate of pay shall be determined by a six (6) percent adjustment.
 In the event that it is determined that the new classification is the same grade level as the prior classification, the employee's step or rate of pay shall remain the same.

-When a MDOT employee is reclassified as a result of the implementation of a new classification with a higher grade that is unique to DOT only, the employee's step or rate of pay shall be determined by a six (6) percent adjustment per grade increase, not to exceed the maximum of the pay grade.
+When a DOT employee is reclassified as a result of the implementation of a new classification with a higher grade that is unique to DOT only, the employees step or rate of pay shall be determined by a six (6) percent adjustment for one pay grade, or a twelve (12) percent adjustment for two or more pay grades, whichever is applicable, not to exceed the maximum of the pay grade.